Norfolk Railway: Cory's bridge at Yarmouth

-In February 1847 the Board agreed to pay Cory £26,000 to buy him out.
+In February 1847 the board agreed to pay Cory £26,000 to buy him out.
 A railway-owned bridge was to be provided as well as a replacement for his own bridge, and tolls would be charged to persons taking the Acle Road and not proceeding to or from the railway station.

 Formation of the Norfolk Railway

 The directors of the Norwich and Brandon Railway and those of the Yarmouth and Norwich Railway saw that their companies had shared interests, and an amalgamation was proposed.
-This was agreed to, and a combined company, known as the Norfolk Railway was incorporated by Act of Parliament on 30 June 1845.
+This was agreed to, and a combined company, known as the Norfolk Railway was incorporated by the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) on 30 June 1845.
 The Norfolk Railway had a route mileage of 58.

 Opening from Bishop's Stortford to Norwich

 The line from Bishop's Stortford to Norwich was opened ceremonially on 29 July 1845.
 It consisted of the final section of the N&ER between Bishop's Stortford and Newport (constructed by the N&ER but immediately adopted by the ECR), the ECR from Newport to Brandon, and the Norfolk Railway from Brandon to Trowse, all opened on the same day.
 Ordinary public traffic over the route began on 30 July 1845.
 The Trowse station was just outside Norwich: the final entry to the city was delayed while a swing bridge over the River Wensum at Carrow was completed.
 Thus the first railway communication between London (Shoreditch) and Norwich (Trowse) had been brought to completion, though by way of Cambridge, and not the Colchester route for which the Eastern Counties had obtained its original powers in 1836.

 For eight months from the opening, the Norfolk Railway worked the train service to and from Ely, as the Eastern Counties Railway was unable, as yet, to service this section.
 The company found itself short of locomotives to work its network, and twenty additional engines were ordered.

 The Carrow (or Trowse) swing bridge was later completed on 15 December 1845 and the line fully opened into Thorpe Junction, where it met the Yarmouth and Norwich line and gained access to the Norwich station (named Norwich Thorpe from the date of the opening of Victoria station on 12 December 1849).
 The swing bridge was over a hundred feet long, with two equal opening spans of 44 feet, although only one was navigable.
 The best time for the journey from Norwich to London was four hours.

 The Norwich and Brandon Railway originally intended to serve Thetford by a branch, but during construction it became obvious that Thetford ought to be on the main line and the line of route was modified.
 In doing so, it took a marked southward sweep to run through the town.